Deriman-Alonso/sale_purchase_vendor_no_stock/sale_purchase_vendor_no_stock/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows you to select a vendor at the sale order line level
+This module allows you to select a vendor at the sale order line level.

+It automatically creates a PO with the selected vendor when the SO is confirmed if the selected product is a service, and the Subcontract Service option is checked.

+This module is based on the sale_purchase_force_vendor module, but without the stock module.

 **Table of contents**